Tenure (film): Production

-Tenure was filmed using locations in Pennsylvania, including: Bryn Mawr College, Lower Merion High School, Rosemont College (including the historic Joseph Sinnott Mansion), and the Garrett Hill section of Radnor Township.
-The film was shot in 25 days on a budget of $5 million.
+Tenure was filmed in Pennsylvania locations: Bryn Mawr College; Lower Merion High School; Rosemont College (including the historic Joseph Sinnott Mansion); the Garrett Hill section of Radnor Township; and the Foulkeways Retirement Community in Gwynedd.
+The film was shot within twenty-five days on a budget of $5 million.

 Reception

-Belinda Acosta, film critic at The Austin Chronicle, gave the film a favorable review, writing, "Wilson’s performance is as warm as a cardigan sweater.
-So, when a perky new hire (Gretchen Mol) threatens Charlie’s already shaky position, instead of swerving into high anxiety Wilson plays it close to the chest...
+Belinda Acosta, film critic at The Austin Chronicle, gave the film a favorable review, writing, "Wilson's performance is as warm as a cardigan sweater.
+So, when a perky new hire (Gretchen Mol) threatens Charlie's already shaky position, instead of swerving into high anxiety Wilson plays it close to the chest.
 The even-handedness of the film (directed by Mike Million) is part of its charm.
-And while it’s clear what’s coming long before the end of the film, the journey to the obvious conclusion is no less satisfying."
+And while it's clear what's coming long before the end of the film, the journey to the obvious conclusion is no less satisfying."
+Variety's Ronnie Scheib found the film never anchoring itself firmly enough in academia to successfully parody it, "despite excellent thesping by Wilson and Gunton, and a hilarious extracurricular turn by Rosemarie DeWitt."